geraldnilles/Chromecast-Server/docs/ipc_protocol.markdown

 	"cmd":"fetch",
 	"type":"tv"

+The response will populate the "data" field with a list of TV dictionaries.

 * Fetch Devices

-    * Fetches the list of Discovered Chromecast Devices
+Fetches the list of Discovered Chromecast Devices

 	"cmd":"fetch",
 	"type":"devices"

-For all of the Fetch Oarguments,tThe Command Center's response will have the following format

-	"source":"command_center",
-	"data":[list of movies/tv/devices/etc...]
+The response will populate the "data" filed with a list of devices dictionaries.

 * Add to Transcoding Queue

-    * Adds a media file to the transcoding queue.
-    * This queue is used by the Converter daemon
+Adds a media file to the transcoding queue.
+This queue is used by the Converter daemon to determine which videos to work on

 	"cmd":"conv",
 	"path":"/path/to/movie.mp4"
-resp = cc_communicate(obj)
-        return resp["message"]

 * Remove from Transcoding Queue

-    * Removes an item from the Transcoding Queue
+Removes an item from the Transcoding Queue.

 	"cmd":"conv_cancel",
 	"path":"/path/to/movie.mp4"

 * Check Transcoding Status

-    * Checks the conversion's status
+Checks the status of the current conversion queue.

 	"cmd":"conv_status"

+The response populates the data field with a list of items in the conversion queue as well as the current conversion status (Percent complete)

 ### Chromecast Commands
 All of these packets send commands to a specific chromecast device

 * Play/Pause Chromecast Video

-    * Toggles between Play and Pause on the selected Chromecast Device
+Toggles between Play and Pause on the selected Chromecast Device

 	"cmd":"play_pause"
 	"addr":"<Chromecast IP address>"

 * Load URL to Chromecast Device

-    * Sends a URL to the chromecast device
+Sends a URL to the chromecast device

 	"cmd":"load"
 	"addr":"<Chromecast IP address>"
 	"src":"</url/path/to/video.mp4>"

 * Skip Video Playback

-    * Skips in the video stream to the specificed percentage
+Skips in the video stream to the specificed percentage

 	"cmd":"skip"
 	"addr":"<Chromecast IP address>"
 	"percent":"<0 to 100>"

+* Get Playback Status

+Reads the current playback stats from the chromecast device specified.

+	"cmd":"status"
+	"addr":"<Chromecast IP address>"

+The response will populate the data field with a playback statistics.
+The data includes current url being played, whether or not its paused, and the percent played.

 * Launch the Custom Web App

-    * Launches the Custom WebApp on the specified Chromecast Device
+Launches the Custom WebApp on the specified Chromecast Device

 	"cmd":"launch"
 	"addr":"<Chromecast IP address>"

 * Exit the Custom Web App

-    * Kills the WebApp on the the specified Chromecast device and returns it to the "Ready To Cast" screen
+Kills the WebApp on the the specified Chromecast device and returns it to the "Ready To Cast" screen

 	"cmd":"exit"
 	"addr":"<Chromecast IP address>"

 ## Converter